EricMFink/ProfessionalResponsibility/_rules/NC_RPC_Section3.md

 Amended Eff.
 February 27, 2003.

-# RULE 3.3 CANDOR TOWARD THE TRIBUNAL
+# Rule 3.3 — Candor Toward the Tribunal

 (a) A lawyer shall not knowingly: